Ilie Purcaru: 1989 Revolution and later life

 The former reporter republished all his Danube-themed prose as the volume Eu și Dunărea, appearing at Floarea Albastră of Bucharest in 2003.
-In November of the following year, he received the "Geo Bogza Award" at the Dolj County Autumn Gala.
+In February 2004, it was promoted with a special broadcast on Radio Craiova.
+In November of that year, he received the "Geo Bogza Award" at the Dolj County Autumn Gala.
 In December 2005, Ramuri celebrated its centennial (counted from the first edition of 1905).
 The ceremony, attended by Manolescu on behalf of the Writers' Union, saw Purcaru receiving a special award in recognition for his work.
 He also made return trips to his native city, where, in 2006, he reissued and completed some of his Vietnam-era writings, as Coșmar în junglă—published by the local company, Antim Ivireanul.
 The same company published a volume of his verse in both Romanian and French.
 It was released that same year with official backing and an international promotion (both of which were seen as distasteful by literary critic Dan C. Mihăilescu).
-Purcaru survived his wife, who had committed suicide by hanging in April 1995.
-The writer himself died in Bucharest on 10 October 2008, weeks before his 75th birthday, and was buried four days later at Străulești II Cemetery.
+The writer died in Bucharest on 10 October 2008, weeks before his 75th birthday, and was buried four days later at Străulești II Cemetery.
 He was survived by a daughter, Anda.
 By 2012, the Craiova section of the Writers' Union was granting an "Ile Purcaru Award"; in 2013, Antim Ivireanul issued Pro Honorem, a collection of texts in memory of Purcaru.